How Do Hormones Affect the Skin and Hair?

 Do hormonal treatments have a negative impact on a person's health?
 Do they have side effects?

 The side effects of oral contraceptives include: blood clots, high blood pressure, heart attacks and stroke.
 These side effects are most common in older women and women who smoke.
 Other side effects include: breast tenderness, headaches, weight gain and irregular bleeding.
-Although these side effects are possible, oral hormonal therapy are usually well tolerated in most women.
+Although these side effects are possible, oral hormonal therapy is usually well tolerated in most women.

 Topical estrogen also has side effects.
 If you are prone to melasma and dark patches on the face, topical estrogens can make this problem worse.